agrestio/agrest-docs/README.md

 Documentation for [Agrest](https://agrest.io).
-To publish your changes, commit them to "master", and then follow the instructions under [agrest-io project](https://github.com/agrestio/agrest-io).
+To publish your changes, commit them to the `main` branch, and rebuilt the site per instructions under the [agrest-io project](https://github.com/agrestio/agrest-io).